rajat709/dataoorts_documentation/docs/x-series-Instance-documentation/set-up-firewall.markdown

 ```bash
 sudo ufw allow from 203.0.113.5 to any port 53 proto udp comment "Allow UDP DNS from home IP (example)"
 ```

+{: .important }
-> Repeat Step 3 for every IP address and port combination that needs to be allowed access to your VM.
+> **Repeat Step 3** for every IP address and port combination that needs to be allowed access to your VM.

 ### Step 4: Enable UFW
 **Crucial Precaution**: Before enabling UFW, ensure you have created a rule to allow SSH access from your current IP address.
 If you are accessing your VM via SSH and you enable UFW without allowing your current IP on port 22 (or your custom SSH port), you will likely lose your SSH connection and be locked out.